 MJ Cook, NVC Certified Coach - Level 2

-Holding a Bachelor of Science in Business Management and an MBA from the University of Phoenix, MJ works as a senior risk analyst at Nelnet, a student loan servicing company that also offers diversified business solutions.
-Her spare time is filled with family, volleyball, softball, and running.
+Holding a Bachelor of Science in Business Management and an MBA from the University of Phoenix, MJ works as a Senior Risk Management Analyst at Visa.
+Her spare time is filled with the joys of her life: her two daughters, and her extremely supportive husband.

 "We are very satisfied with Coach MJ.
 She has a lot of experience.”